 - Checking filters as recommended to see if they need to be cleaned or replaced.
 Checking fireplace dampers are closed when you don’t have a fire going.

-Shop smart for “energy-saving” products and services.
+Shop smart for “energy-saving” products

 Be sceptical of gadgets and products that promise drastic reductions in home cooling costs or extreme energy savings.
 Verify product claims with an independent source you trust.
 Resist high-pressure door-to-door sales calls for furnaces, windows, and other home improvement products.
 Find a contractor who’s licensed and reputable.
-Remember Rapid Cold Airconditioning has your back with ARC Licencing, A Grade Electricians, Warranties and On going service agreements.
+Remember Rapid Cold Airconditioning has your back with ARC Licencing, A Grade Electricians, Warranties and On going Maintenance agreements.

 Contact Rapid Cold today for a free no obligation quote and discuss your options with our friendly staff.